jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

       ```

 ### Use Case 2: Lowest Bandwidth Utilization Path
-In this use case we want to idenitfy the lowest utilized path for traffic originating from the 10.101.1.0/24 (Amsterdam) destined to 20.0.0.0/24 (Rome).
-We will utilize Arango's shortest path query capabilities and specify utilization as our weighted attribute pulled from the meta-data.
+In this use case we want to idenitfy the lowest utilized path for traffic originating from the *10.101.1.0/24* (Amsterdam) prefix destined to *20.0.0.0/24* (Rome).
+We will utilize Arango's shortest path query capabilities and specify link utilization as our *weighted attribute* pulled from the meta-data.
 See image below which shows the shortest latency path we expect to be returned by our query.

 > [!NOTE]
 > This query is being performed in the global routing table.

 <img src="/topo_drawings/low-utilization-path.png" width="900">

-   1. Return to the ArangoDB browser UI and run a shortest path query from 10.101.1.0/24 to 20.0.0.0/24 , and have it return SRv6 SID data.
+   1. Return to the ArangoDB browser UI and run a shortest path query from 10.101.1.0/24 to 20.0.0.0/24, and have it return SRv6 SID data.
       ```
       for v, e in outbound shortest_path 'unicast_prefix_v4/10.101.1.0_24_10.0.0.1' TO 'unicast_prefix_v4/20.0.0.0_24_10.0.0.7' ipv4_topology options { weightAttribute: 'percent_util_out' } filter e.mt_id != 2